Study in the birthplace of Western Civilization

 All courses are taught in English by highly qualified faculty.
 Students do not need to know Greek to apply.
 The majority of people in Athens speak English.
 However, the Greek language course is very popular for study abroad students and helps them learn to communicate in Greek.
 The Athens campus offers a variety of courses in various disciplines, which are available to study abroad students.

 Course offerings vary from semester to semester depending upon the faculty members assigned to teach at Webster-Athens.
-The courses below are representative of the range of courses that have been taught over the past few years.

 Students will be notified by their study abroad advisor and registration will take place through the Office of Study Abroad.